My Hospital Is Not Allowing VBAC

 My hospital is currently not allowing VBAC and forcing me to have a cesarean.
 What are my options?

-2. You may choose to present a signed VBAC Consent Form as proof of your understanding of the benefits and risks involved in childbirth.
+- You may choose to present a signed VBAC Consent Form as proof of your understanding of the benefits and risks involved in childbirth.

-3. According to the Patient Care Partnership of the American Hospital Association, you have the right to refuse recommended treatment, including a cesarean section.
+- According to the Patient Care Partnership of the American Hospital Association, you have the right to refuse recommended treatment, including a cesarean section.
 If you refuse a recommendation, alternative treatment should be provided.
 In this case, a VBAC.

-4. State that you require more time to consider your decision.
+- State that you require more time to consider your decision.
 Ask to postpone the surgery until you have been given adequate time to research your decision thoroughly.

 - When labor begins spontaneously, some mothers feel more comfortable laboring in the comfort of their own homes for as long as possible.
 It may be possible to find a doula or monitrice for labor support.

-6. It is never too late to change caregivers or birth location.
+- It is never too late to change caregivers or birth location.
 Consider seeking another caregiver or birth location immediately.

-7. Write a letter to your local television station and/or the editor of your local newspaper, telling them you are being forced to have a cesarean against your will.
+- Write a letter to your local television station and/or the editor of your local newspaper, telling them you are being forced to have a cesarean against your will.